 Bruno Law Offices is the gold standard for criminal defense in central Illinois.
-Founded in 1980, we are known as the region’s leading criminal defense firm.
+Founded in 1980, our law firm is known as the region’s leading criminal defense firm, with a reputation for achieving the best possible outcome for each client.
 We have the experience, the legal knowledge, and the winning track record to defend against the most serious criminal charges.
-If you need a violent crime defense lawyer in Bloomington, Illinois, call Bruno Law Offices at 309-861-9960 or contact us online today.
+If you need a violent crime defense lawyer in Bloomington, Illinois, call Bruno Law Offices at 309-861-9960 or contact us online today to schedule a free consultation.

 Crimes Against Persons in Illinois